 Kotlet aka Persian meat patties are one of a kind and an all-time favorite.
 They are crispy on the outside and juicy on the inside!

-It’s always great to see that you love and make our Persian recipes at home.
-When readers reach out and say they have made our ghormeh sabzi or zereshk polo, and have served it with mast o khiar, it makes me so happy!
+It's always great to see that you love and make our Persian recipes at home.
+When readers reach out and say they have made our fava beans recipe in spring as a snack, our ghormeh sabzi or zereshk polo for a gathering, and have served it with mast o khiar, it makes me so happy!
 Now here is a new addition to our collection: Kotlet also known as Persian meat patties.

 What is Kotlet?